Nursing Student Policy Manual

 - No notes may be taken during the test viewing.

-- No talking or non-verbal communication with faculty is allowed during test viewing.
+- No talking or non-verbal communication with faculty is allowed during test viewing until the test booklet and answer sheet are turned back in to the instructor.

-- Students requesting clarification for understanding of test questions are encouraged to make an appointment to meet with an instructor in the course.
+- Students requesting clarification for understanding of test questions are encouraged to make an appointment to meet with an instructor of the course.

 - Once the next test has been given, viewing prior tests is no longer an option.